136MasterNR/Battles-of-Batch/README.md

 # FAQ
   - Q: **Why in Batch?**
     - A: **I started this project as a challenge for myself.
 Making a game in such a tricky and weirdly-made langauge might have been hell, but a great challenge.
-But I ended up being a masochist, so here we are now.**
+I don't know why I am still working on this.**
   - Q: **Should I contribute into the project?**
-    - A: **For your own fucking good, DO NOT contribute unless you hate yourself more than I hate myself.
-Contributing is worse than creating a batch project from scratch for this very simple reason; unreadability.**
+    - A: **Simply not recommended.**
+  - Q: **Where can I make suggestions?**
+    - A: **You can suggest changes or ideas on my team's discord server.**

 # Credits
   - **Programmed** by